Pixilate/ReiNand-Plus/README.md

  AuroraWright for being helpful with better sysmod injection and stuff!

- Me (Rei) for coding everything else.
+ Rei for coding everything else.

  The community for your support and help!